Mezquital Valley: History

 The valley has been populated at least since the Mesoamerican period, especially in the south around what is now Tula.
 It is considered to be the northern edge of Mesoamerica, with evidence of agriculture on terraces and some irrigation, at least in Tula, as well as hunter-gatherer communities.
 While there has been work on a number of sites, many have been damaged or destroyed by the irrigation works related to the Tula River, as well as areas in Ixmiquilpan, Actopan, Mixquiahuala, Tlahuililpan, and Ajacuba.
 In the Preclassic period, there were small settlements showing influence from Chupícuaro and Ticoman.
 The settlement of the northwest of the valley began in the Classic period by Xajay groups with possible Chupicuaro-Mixtlan connections.
 The southeast was settled by those affiliated with Teotihuacan, mostly in the Tula area.

 The most significant pre-Hispanic city was Tula, which came to regional prominence after the fall of Teotihuacan and before the rise of Tenochtitlan in the Valley of Mexico.
 It was the seat of the Toltec civilization, thought to have a mixed ethnic population, with a significant number of Otomis.
 The Toltec empire reached as far south as the Valley of Mexico and its influence has been found in artifacts as far away as the current U.S. Southwest.
 It is believed that aguamiel was first extracted around 1100 CE, which led to the making of pulque.
-The last Toltec ruler was Topilzin Ce-Acatl Quetzalcoatl, who came to power in 1085.
+The last Toltec ruler was Cē Ācatl Topiltzin Quetzalcōātl, who came to power in 1085.
 Stories about Tula were an important part of Aztec lore, with the god Quetzalcoatl possibly a deification of the last Toltec ruler.

 While the Otomi presence is notable since the Epiclassic period, the valley became dominated by this ethnicity in the Postclassic period, when the rise of the Aztec Empire drove many southern Otomi into the valley.
 They have remained the dominant indigenous population to the present day.
 While the Aztecs held sway of much of the valley in the south, they never completely subjugated the Otomis, in part because of Otomi tendency to be nomadic.
 However, there was trade between the two peoples.
 Aztec records indicate that cotton was collected in part of the area as tribute, but this has been debated because of the area's dry climate.
+Other important products of the region at the time included limestone, maguey, nopal and wild animal skins.